kschuler/ling001/index.md

 - **[Course website](index.html)** (you are here) for schedule, policies, and links to all assigned materials
 - **[Canvas site](https://canvas.upenn.edu/courses/1489351)** for announcements and grade related things
-- **[Perusall](https://app.perusall.com/courses/intro-to-linguistics-1)** for reading assignments (access code released at first class meeting)
-  - Readings will come from [ [Language Files 12th edition](https://ohiostatepress.org/books/titles/9780814252703.html).
+- **[Perusall](https://app.perusall.com/courses/intro-to-linguistics-1)** for reading assignments (access code released at first class meeting), most of which come from [Language Files 12th edition](https://ohiostatepress.org/books/titles/9780814252703.html) (in case you prefer a paper copy

 ### Evaluation
 - **Exams (90%)** - There are four [exams](#exams) worth 150 points each, but the lowest exam score is dropped.